 When using multiple cards with different promotional period deadlines and rotating spending categories, it takes some savvy to figure out which card will give you the most value for a particular purchase.
 “You don’t want to pay for an airline ticket with a credit card that only earns 1 point per dollar.
 Put it on the card that earns 5 points per dollar,” says Larounis.

 For instance, Larounis explains, let’s say you spend $2,500 on airfare on the American Express Platinum card, which carries a $550-plus annual fee.
-That $2,500 converts to 5x the points, which would mean you earn 12,500 points.
+That $2,500 converts to 5x the points when booked directly with the airline or with American Express Travel, which would mean you earn 12,500 points.
 With those points, you can get you a one-way ticket anywhere in the U.S. So as long as that one-way ticket is more than the annual fee of the card, you’ve already made back your fee with that one purchase.

 Keeping track of program specifics takes a bit of work, they say, but apps such as AwardWallet or ThePointsGuy’s WalletMaximizer can help you keep tabs on changing points values and monitor your miles.

 Bonus tip: Perri says he uses an old-fashioned spreadsheet.
 “When I am trying to reach specific spend thresholds, I set up an Excel spreadsheet so I can be sure that the account opening bonuses and other bonuses are met in the right timeframe,” he says.

 5. They set clear goals.

 There’s nothing wrong with building up points and then redeeming them for cash, statement credits or gift cards if that’s more your style.
 However, if you’re looking to capitalize on elite, reward-funded travel experiences, you’ll need a purposeful spending game plan.